dzchen314/deep-perfumes-potion-app/README.md

      ('Tom Ford Noir Anthracite', 0.2983548641204834)]

-Again, these negative associations are difficult to evaluate, but one observation that jumps out is that the perfumes predicted to be most dissimilar to "flowerbomb" are all rather masculine.
+Again, these negative associations are difficult to evaluate, but one observation that jumps out is that the perfumes predicted to be most dissimilar to "flowerbomb" are rather masculine colognes.
 This makes sense, as "flowerbomb" is a particularly feminine fragrance.

 We can also look at keyword associations, such as "floral."
 We find that generally the keyword associations match fairly well with the notes found in the predicted fragrances.